 The steps we take to secure the personal information we hold include ICT security (such as encryption, firewalls, anti-virus software and login and password protection), secure office access, personnel security and training and workplace policies.

-The induction process for new employees of Bright includes training on the privacy obligation of both the employee and Bright.
+The induction process for new employees of Kinatico includes training on the privacy obligation of both the employee and Kinatico.
 We train our employees to maintain the confidentiality, privacy and security of your information.

-All employees of Bright are required to enter into Confidentiality Agreements.
+All employees of Kinatico are required to enter into Confidentiality Agreements.
 Access to your Personal Information is restricted to employees who need it to provide services to you.

 If you wish to remain anonymous or to use a pseudonym when dealing with us, we may be able to provide you with limited information, such as general details about our Services.

 In nearly all cases, however, it will be impracticable for us to assist you if you wish to remain anonymous or use a pseudonym.
 Because of this, if you choose not to identify yourself or wish to use a pseudonym, we will be unable to provide you with the Services.

 We will only disclose your personal information, with your consent, to the extent required to provide the Services as requested or authorised.
 For example, in order to conduct a Nationally Coordinated Criminal History Check, it will be necessary to disclose some of your personal information to the entity that will verify the accuracy of your information. .
 The entity may be the ACIC , National Police Checking Service (NPCS, a government agency), Australian Federal Government Document Verification Service or entities that have issued documents you may have used for identity purposes.

 In certain circumstances, personal information may be available to approved third party suppliers engaged by Kinatico.
 Such parties are engaged for the purposes of providing software development and maintenance services, hardware and network security and support.
 Other than authorised use by Kinatico staff, Users, and approved third parties as described above, information held on Cited is kept strictly confidential.